Emily-Ngahu/Customer-purchase-behavior-/README.md

    - Develop actionable recommendations targeting specific customer segments.
    - Formulate strategies to optimize product offerings and enhance customer engagement.
 ## Data
-The datasets used for this project were provided by quantiam analytics and can be bothe downloaded from this repository.
+The datasets used for this project were provided by quantiam analytics and can be both  be downloaded from this repository.
 ## Data description
 ### Trasaction data
 The transaction data has the following columns: